 Earthwatch has charitable affiliates internationally to extend its scientific and education programs abroad.
-The Earthwatch Institute operates under a Trademark License Agreement with Earthwatch Institute Inc. (Earthwatch US), as from December 2002.
+The Earthwatch Institute operates under a Trademark License Agreement with Earthwatch Institute Inc. (Earthwatch US).

-In the 2022 financial year, the Earthwatch Institute has transacted with Earthwatch US, and the Conservation Education and Research Trust (Earthwatch UK).
+In the 2023 financial year, the Earthwatch Institute has transacted with Earthwatch US and Earthwatch Europe.